NEIAAC/python-template/README.md

 - Go to the `Releases` page of the GitHub repository.

-- Under the `Assets` section for the latest release, click the folder with the app name for your operating system.
+- Under the `Assets` section for the latest release, click the entry with the name of your operating system.

 - After downloading, extract the top content from the `.zip` to anywhere you want.

 ### Windows

-- Run the `main.exe` file inside, you can create a shortcut with any name you like for this file.
+- Run the `main.exe` file inside the extracted folder, you can create a shortcut with any name you like for this file.

 ### Linux

-- Run the `main.bin` file inside.
-Note that compilation is targeted at Ubuntu, other distributions may need additional actions to run the app.
+- Run the `main.bin` file inside the extracted folder.
+Note that compilation is targeted at Ubuntu (Wayland), other distributions may need additional actions to run the app.

 ### MacOS